CaptEmulation/nitrogen-website/source/docs/concepts/messages.md

 # Messages

 Messages are the core of the Nitrogen framework.
-Nearly everything in Nitrogen uses messages for communication with each other including most of the parts of the core Nitrogen service platform itself.
-The Nitrogen service at its core essentially is a messaging router where security permissions define what messages a security principal can send, receive, and subscribe to.
+Nearly everything in Nitrogen uses messages for communication with each other, including most of the parts of the core Nitrogen service platform itself.
+The Nitrogen service at its core essentially is a messaging broker where security permissions define what messages a security principal can send, receive, and subscribe to.

 ## Properties

 All messages have the following properties in Nitrogen:

 * <b>type</b>: Messages of a given type conform to a particular schema unless they are prefixed with a underscore (eg. "_custom").
-This enables principals in the Nitrogen system to communicate with each other using a common vocabulary without having to know intimate details of each other's implementation.
-Incoming messages are checked for conformance to the schema at creation time unless this is explicitly turned off in config.js.
+This enables principals in the Nitrogen system to communicate with each other using a common schema vocabulary without having to know intimate details of each other's implementation.
+Incoming messages are checked for conformance to the schema at creation time unless this is explicitly configured in the service.
 * <b>ver</b>: The version of the schema that this message is using.
 Default: 0.1
 * <b>ts</b>: A timestamp that expresses the effective time of this message.
 If not assigned, will default to the timestamp when message is created by the service.
 * <b>expires</b>: When this message expires.
 If not provided, will default to the default message lifetime that the service has configured.